BW PolyureaProtective CoatingsContact

 First BW6-9527 quartz sand scrape layer application on concrete floor

-Apply BW6-9527 blended with coarse quartz sand as the first scrape-applied build layer to help fill fine defects, pores and shallow uneven areas.
+Apply BW6-9527 blended with coarse quartz sand as the first scrape-applied build layer.
+This layer helps fill fine surface defects, pores and shallow uneven areas while starting the main hand-applied build structure for the floor system.

-Apply a second BW6-9527 layer with fine quartz sand for additional thickness.
-After curing, sanding or grinding helps improve flatness, surface consistency and topcoat adhesion.
+Apply the second BW6-9527 layer with fine quartz sand for additional thickness and surface uniformity.
+After curing, sanding or grinding should be used to improve flatness, remove surface irregularities and prepare a suitable base for BW0-8027 topcoat application.

 Second BW6-9527 quartz sand floor layer sanding and surface preparation for topcoat